nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `cadd n/NAME`, `NAME` is a parameter which can be used as `cadd n/John Doe`.
+* Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `cadd n/NAME`, `NAME` is a parameter which can be used as `cadd n/Danny Tan`.
 * Items in the square brackets are optional.
 Users can choose to leave the field empty.
 * Items with `...` after them can be used multiple times including zero times. e.g. `[t/TAG]...` can be used as `  ` (i.e. 0 times), t/friend, t/friend t/family etc.
-* Parameters can be in any order. e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also
+* Parameters can be in any order. e.g. if the command specifies `n/NAME p/NUMBER`, `p/NUMBER n/NAME` is also
   acceptable.
 * If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.